 With the Pumping Program stopped, and the "Volume to be Dispensed" displayed, pressing the arrow keys will change the "Volume to be Dispensed" (see sec.
-6.4, Arrow and Decimal Point Key).
-The units of the volume are set according to the syringe diameter, but can be changed.
+5.4, Arrow and Decimal Point Key).
+The units of the volume are set according to the syringe diameter.
 The new "Volume to be Dispensed" is stored in the current Program Phase.
 If the "Volume to be Dispensed" is disabled, pressing any arrow key will change the display to 0.0.
 The "Volume to be Dispensed" can now be set using the arrow keys.